 In the Look Up window, do any of the following:

 See the full definition: Click the “more” link at the end of the short definition.

-See more information: Click a category — such as Knowledge or Movies — at the bottom of the Look Up window, or swipe left or right on the trackpad.
+See more information: Click a category — such as Siri Knowledge — if available at the bottom of the Look Up window, or swipe left or right on the trackpad.

-Tip: When Spotlight Suggestions are enabled in Spotlight preferences, some apps — for example, Mail, Messages and Notes — may outline an item (such as an artist name, a place or a film title) in text or make it a link as a hint that more information is available.
+Tip: When Siri Suggestions are enabled, some apps — for example, Mail, Messages and Notes — may outline an item (such as an artist name, a place or a film title) in text or make it a link as a hint that more information is available.
 Just click the arrow or the link to read more in the Look Up window (your messages, emails and other content are not sent to Apple; only the items identified as Look Up hints and related usage data may be sent).